rubrikinc/terraform-provider-polaris/docs/data-sources/aws_cnp_artifacts.md

 ### CLOUD_NATIVE_ARCHIVAL
   * `BASIC` - Represents the basic set of permissions required to onboard the feature.

-### CLOUD_NATIVE_ARCHIVAL_ENCRYPTION
-  * `BASIC` - Represents the basic set of permissions required to onboard the feature.
-  * `ENCRYPTION` - Represents the set of permissions required for encryption operations.

 ### CLOUD_NATIVE_PROTECTION
   * `BASIC` - Represents the basic set of permissions required to onboard the feature.